romkatv/zsh4humans/README.md

 ## Updating

-By default you'll be prompted to update once a month when starting Zsh.
-You can customize frequency or disable auto-update prompt altogether.
-You can manually update with `z4h update`.
-There are three update channels.
-From the most stable to the most fresh: `stable` (default), `testing` and `dev`.
+Run `z4h update` to update Zsh for Humans.
 There is no update mechanism for `~/.zshrc` itself.

 ## Uninstalling